Fortinbra/Exterminate/docs/hardware_configuration.md

 **PWM Signals:**

 - GPIO 6,7,26,27: Should show PWM when motors active
-- GPIO 16: Should show 50Hz PWM when servo active

 - GPIO 32-34: Should show I2S signals when audio playing

 This hardware configuration provides a robust foundation for the Exterminate Dalek project with clear upgrade paths and comprehensive safety considerations.